iamvikrammishra/wms-system/README.md

 ## Usage Guide

 ### Current Data Storage
-The application currently uses two data storage mechanisms:

-1. **localStorage**: Used as the primary fallback storage for:
+The application currently uses localStorage as the primary storage mechanism for:

-   - Inventory data uploaded via CSV
+1. **Inventory Data**: Data uploaded via CSV files
-   - SKU mappings
-   - AI query history

-2. **Supabase**: Integration in progress for:
-   - Products table
-   - Inventory table
-   - Warehouses table
+2. **SKU Mappings**: Relationships between SKUs and MSKUs
+3. **AI Query History**: Previous natural language queries and their results

 ### Data Upload
 1. Navigate to the Data Upload page
 2. Upload a CSV file with inventory data
 3. Review the data preview
-4. Click "Save to Database" to persist the data (currently saves to localStorage with Supabase integration in progress)
+4. Click "Save to Database" to persist the data to localStorage

 ### Dashboard
 The Dashboard provides an overview of your inventory: